teaforthecat/bones-http/README.md

 bones.http is a CQRS implementation built on [yada](https://github.com/juxt/yada).
-It offers authentication with Buddy and validation with clojure.spec.
+It offers authentication with Buddy and validation with clojure.spec.alpha.
 It has the goal of a slim API to make getting started as easy as possible.
 For a quick implementation example see [dev/user.clj](dev/user.clj).